Mohsen A. Jafari

-Mohsen A. Jafari is a Professor and Chairman of Industrial and Systems Engineering, School of Engineering, Rutgers, The State University of New Jersey, and a Principal at the Rutgers Center for Advanced Infrastructure and Transportation (CAIT), where he oversees the Transportation Safety Resource Center (TSRC), Information Management Group and the newly established Laboratory for Energy Smart Systems (LESS).
-Since 2006, Professor Jafari’s research focus has been on control and optimization of energy systems with applications in Distributed Energy Resources (DER), microgrids, smart grid and Demand Side Management (DSM).
-LESS is actively involved with sponsored research from industry and government which has led to four Ph.D. graduates in the past three years with an additional four Ph.D.’s graduating within the next year.
-Professor Jafari has been active in research concerning transportation safety since 2005 and developed a commercial software system (Plan4Safety) that is currently being used by the State of New Jersey, and provinces in China.
-His traffic safety research is now extending to real time safety risk technology connecting to on-board and mobile devices.
+Mohsen A. Jafari is a professor and chair of the Department of Industrial and Systems Engineering, Rutgers School of Engineering, a principal at the Rutgers Center for Advanced Infrastructure and Transportation (CAIT) and founder of the Laboratory for Energy Smart Systems (LESS).
+Since 2006, Professor Jafari’s research focus has been on control and optimization of energy systems with applications in Distributed Energy Resources, smart connected buildings, Demand Side Management, and Electrical Vehicles.
+Jafari has also been active in research concerning transportation safety and mobility since 2005.
 Prior to 2005, Professor Jafari’s research focused on additive manufacturing of ceramic actuators and sensors, and intelligent manufacturing in food and pharmaceutical applications.
 He is one of the pioneers in architecting and building the first multi-material Solid Free Form (SFF) fabrication system with online image-based process control sponsored by the ONR-MURI program.
-Overall, Professor Jafari has been Principal and Co-principal Investigator to over $18.5M R&D funding from the US and international government agencies, and industry.
-Professor Jafari’s work has led to two patents and a number of major technological advances in transportation and energy applications.
-He actively collaborates with universities and national labs in the US and abroad and has advised seventeen Ph.D. theses, nine post-doctoral and research fellows.
-Presently, Professor Jafari is advising an additional seven Ph.D. theses and one Post-Doc.
+Overall, Professor Jafari has been Principal and Co-principal Investigator to over $23M R&D funding from the US and international government agencies, and industry.
+Professor Jafari’s work has led to 120 refereed publications and patents.
+He actively collaborates with universities and national labs in the US and abroad and has advised twenty three Ph.D. theses, and nine post-doctoral and research fellows.
+Presently, Professor Jafari is advising an additional four Ph.D. theses and one Post-Doc.
 He is a member of IEEE and was recipient of the IEEE excellence award in service and research, SAP curriculum award and two Transportation safety awards.
-He has authored and co-authored 70+ refereed publications, over 60 conference proceedings, and has presented over a 100 invited or contributed presentations around the world.
 Professor Jafari has been a consultant to several fortune 500 companies, and national and international government agencies.